hmcts/slack-hackathon-2023/plans.md

 Start of leave requested date - no limitation on past or future End of leave requested date - no limitation on past or future, can not be before the start date Total number of work days

+MVP doesn’t include
+Year carry over
+Buy and sell days
+Option to add annual entitlement for multiple years Other types of leave
+Partial days off